-The PhD program in Public Rhetorics and Community Engagement is an interdisciplinary program that provides students with a broad background in rhetoric and writing studies while offering students opportunities to apply that knowledge in pedagogical, professional, and/or community spaces.
-According to their individual interests and goals, students can develop in-depth knowledge of community engagement, composition pedagogy, contemporary rhetorical theory, cultural rhetorics, digital rhetorics, multimodal composition, professional writing, rhetorics of science and medicine, technical communication, or writing program administration.
-We continuously encourage students to critique existing theories and practices, and to develop new disciplinary approaches of their own.
-Most importantly, the rhetoric concentrations aim to develop a community of researchers, teachers, writers, and administrators who support each other’s work, share ideas, and participate in shaping our program goals.
+This PhD offers a public humanities and community-engaged program that provides students with a broad background in rhetoric and writing studies while offering students opportunities to apply that knowledge in pedagogical, professional, and/or community spaces.
+According to their individual interests and goals, students can develop in-depth knowledge of community engagement, composition pedagogy, contemporary rhetorical theory, cultural rhetorics, public memory, rhetorical history, rhetorics of health and medicine, technical and professional communication, or writing program administration.
+We encourage students to usedisciplinary theories and practices,to develop new approaches and models for advancing the public work of rhetoric. .
+The rhetoric concentration seeks to prepare a community of researchers, educators, writers, and administrators who can use disciplinary knowledges to contribute to academia, non-profits, government, and other public facing professions.

 - 701: Writing Pedagogies

-- 633: Capstone in Rhetoric and Professional Writing
+- 633G: Seminar in Rhetoric and Professional Writing

 Students holding a master’s degree from other institutions, and some students who have an MA from UWM in other areas, must take the Academic Review within six weeks of completing 12 credit hours.